ranedk/tuts/rust/rusttuts/12-attributes.md

 Compile the above with `rustc --cfg some_condition_1 custom.rs && ./custom` to get first function to compile

+This can be very useful to compile with flags to induce behvaior in the compiled code (e.g. loggers based on environment)

 ## Derive traits via attributes

 The compiler is capable of providing basic implementations for some traits via the `#[derive]` attribute.
 These traits can still be manually implemented if a more complex behavior is required.

 The following is a list of derivable traits: